FLASHBACK: It was part Rocky, part Hoosiers

-Like Rocky Balboa absorbing a beating at the hands of an enraged Clubber Lang or massive Ivan Drago, Goose Creek High School's girls basketball team was in rough shape.
-The Lady Gators were held up by the ropes and barely hanging on in their first appearance beneath the bright lights inside Colonial Life Arena.
+Like Rocky Balboa absorbing a beating at the hands of an enraged Clubber Lang or the massive Ivan Drago, Goose Creek High School's girls basketball team was in rough shape, held up only by the ropes and barely hanging on in their first appearance beneath the bright lights inside Colonial Life Arena.

-The first few rounds of the Class 4A girls championship bout in 2010 clearly belonged to the reigning, defending champion Spring Valley High School.
-The Midlands squad battered the Lady Gators into a proverbial corner and kept them there, landing a flurry of blows to wobble the No. 1 contender.
+The first few rounds of the Class 4A championship bout in 2010 clearly belonged to the reigning, defending champion Spring Valley High School.
+The Midlands squad battered the Lady Gators into a proverbial corner and kept them there, landing a flurry of blows to wobble the No. 1 contender, representing the Berkeley County School District.

-Goose Creek got knocked down several times and Spring Valley had scoring down to a sweet science.
-Seemed like every shot it got airborne fell through the rim.
-Goose Creek’s offensive efforts proved futile.
+Spring Valley had scoring down to a sweet science while Goose Creek’s offensive efforts went mostly unrewarded.

+If it had actually been a boxing match, Goose Creek would have been down big on the cards, with a couple 10-7 rounds.

 While the Lady Gators might have felt like Sylvester Stallone in Rocky III or Rocky IV, Goose Creek coach Tim Baldwin had another sports classic running through his head.
 He compared the Lady Gators’ situation to little ol’ Hickory High School.

 “It was like Hoosiers,” Baldwin said.
 “They pull up in their little bus at this big ol’coliseum.
 They tell the guy to get on so-and-so’s shoulder with a tape measure to see if the rim is 10 feet high, then they check to see if the free-throw line is 15 feet.
-It was their first time in a place like that.
-When they start losing in the first quarter, the coach is like ‘maybe we don’t belong up here.”
+It was their first time in a place like that."

+Later, Hickory coach Norman Dale suggests maybe his team doesn't belong up here after falling behind 16-6 against heavily-favored South Bend Central.

-There was certainly plenty reasons to feel that way.
+There were legitimate reasons to feel that way for Goose Creek.
 Spring Valley easily captured the crown by 31 points in 2009, whipping a team Goose Creek had lost to in the Lower State final.
+Also, the Lady Vikings had crushed all four previous playoff opponents by 41, 42, 30 and 23 points

-The Lady Vikings, with six players who eventually signed NCAA Division I deals, were on pace to top 100 and led Goose Creek by 17 points after a quarter.
+The Lady Vikings, with six players who eventually signed NCAA Division I deals, were on pace to reach the century mark and led Goose Creek by 17 points after a quarter.

-Goose Creek’s deficit was 21 points, 33-12, halfway through the second quarter.
+Goose Creek’s mountain of a deficit was 21 points, 33-12, halfway through the second quarter.

 “We had to make an adjustment,” Baldwin said.

-He decided not to box from a distance anymore and went for an inside fight.
-He threw some pressure at Spring Valley and the Lady Gators began to win some exchanges.
-Goose Creek stuck with that style and the Lady Vikings showed more and more signs of being mere mortals.
+He decided to switch to an inside fight, throwing more pressure at Spring Valley, and the Lady Gators began to win some exchanges.
+The Lady Vikings came up empty more and more as Goose Creek discovered its rhythm behind its superstar scorer.

-Junior forward Aleighsa Welch found a groove on the offensive end of the floor and Goose Creek closed the half on an 18-2 run to trail 35-30 at the break.
-Just it being a competitive game seemed unlikely a few minutes earlier.
+Junior forward Aleighsa Welch found a groove on the offensive end of the floor and Goose Creek closed the half on an 18-2 run to pull within 35-30 at the break.

 Welch got three straight shots to fall in the third quarter and Goose Creek grabbed a 36-35 lead.
-Dionna Nelson’s only two points put the Lady Gators on top, 38-35.
+Dionna Nelson’s only two points put the Lady Gators on top, 38-35, capping a 26-2 run.

 “We just got a lot of momentum and Aleighsa took over,” Baldwin said.
 “When we were in the game, I realized she was scoring a lot but I didn’t know how big it was until it was over.”